 How Big Is Amano Shrimp?

-Amano Shrimps can grow up to 2 inches.
-A baby Amano shrimp can grow to become an adult within a few months.
+Amano shrimp can grow up to 2 inches.
+A baby amano shrimp can grow to become an adult within a few months.
 After these few months, they reach their maximum height.

 How Does Amano Shrimp Breathe?